NeCTAR-RC/nectarcloud-tier0doco/README.md

 You can rename an article by changing the filename, but do still leave the --DOCID alone.

+If you need to resubmit an article after a gerritt reset, remove the DOCID from the article title, the article will need to be submitted as a new article after a reset.

+Approvers: Never merge a new article that has a DOCID already in the title (it makes docobot have a tantrum).

 ##### Making some changes <a name='Making'></a>

 We use the branching feature of git to keep your changes separate from